Grier leads No. 17 West Virginia past Tennessee 40-14

-So two dropped touchdown passes, a 10-minute drive by the opposing offense and an hour-long weather delay at halftime weren’t about to distract the West Virginia senior quarterback on Saturday.

-Grier got his Heisman Trophy campaign off to an impressive start, throwing for 429 yards and five touchdowns as the 17th-ranked Mountaineers pounded Tennessee 40-14 to spoil Jeremy Pruitt’s head coaching debut .
+CHARLOTTE, N.C. — Will Grier got his Heisman Trophy campaign off to an impressive start, throwing for 429 yards and five touchdowns as No. 17 West Virginia defeated Tennessee 40-14 Saturday in a game delayed for more than an hour at halftime due to lightning.

 Leading 13-7 at halftime, the Associated Press preseason All-American turned up the heat in the third quarter, connecting on touchdown passes of 33 yards to David Sills, 28 yards to Gary Jennings, and 14 yards to Kennedy McCoy as the Mountaineers opened a 33-14 lead.

-Grier, who grew up in the Charlotte area watching Carolina Panthers games and once threw for 10 TD passes in a high school playoff game for Davidson Day, was 14 of 19 for 275 yards and four TDs in the second half .
+Grier, who grew up in the Charlotte area and once threw for 10 TD passes in a high school playoff game, was 14 of 19 for 275 yards and four TDs in the second half.

-“He’s such a calm, collected kid that I don’t think all of that affected him in any way,” said West Virginia offensive coordinator Jeff Spavital.
-“He came out in the second half and just caught fire.”

-Grier said the Mountaineers used the extra time at halftime to eat and hydrate — and figure out how to beat the Vols defense.
+Sills had seven grabs for 140 yards and two touchdowns after 18 TD receptions last season.

 THE TAKEAWAY

-Tennessee: Jarrett Guarantano got the starting nod at quarterback over Keller Chryst and played all but the final series.
-That could change next week.
-The Vols had only one passing play of longer than 20 yards under Guarantano, who was limited to 172 yards passing.
-Pruitt said after the game that Chryst will get a chance to play some next week against East Tennessee State.
-“We need to play him,” Pruitt said.
+Tennessee: Jarrett Guarantano got the starting nod at quarterback over Keller Chryst and struggled at times.
+The Vols had only one passing play of longer than 20 yards and Guarantano was limited to 172 yards passing.

 INJURIES